mmbman/Katagiri/1986-10-19-Shobogenzo-Kokyo-Talk-2.md

 **Katagiri Roshi:** Uh, yes, but it is completely liberated form. *Liberated form* means... how can I say?
 Mature.
 If you become mature.
 No, that’s not a good example.
 How can I say?

 ...
 Well, just like the body.
-Master of the judo, master of the football player.
-In the beginning, you have to continually train your body.
-Then if you become mature as a football player or judo player.
-Your five *skandhas*, this body, is a frame of a five *skandhas* which seems to be rigid.
-But, if you become mature, it’s not rigid.
+Master of judo, master of football: in the beginning, you have to continually train your body.
+And then if you become mature as a football player or judo player: your five *skandhas*, this body, is a frame of a five *skandhas* which seems to be rigid, but if you become mature, it’s not rigid.
 It’s always the frame, the same body, but when you play judo, your body becomes [like] a bow, very soft.
 So, each fragment seems to be same as before.
 But, if you are reflected in the mirror and experience deeply something, then you are liberated.
 Transformed.
-Fragment.
+[Fragment].
 So you can deal with your five *skandhas* in a different way, beyond your consciousness.

 That’s why your life re-arrives.
 That is called *transformation*, we say: spiritual transformation.
 Turn [over] your life; turn [over] a new leaf.
 Something like that.